J. Ronald Terwilliger (Chairman)

 In addition to his commitments to “I Have A Dream”, Mr. Haden is a member of Business Executives for National Security (BENS), and sits on the Advisory Board of Project Pericles.
 He is also a former member of the Board of Directors of America’s Charities and is a former Chairman of the Atlanta-Fulton County Zoo, Inc.

 Michael P. Huseby

-Michael P. Huseby is Executive Chairman of Barnes & Noble Education, Inc. He was previously Chief Executive Officer for Barnes & Noble, Inc., responsible for all business units including Barnes & Noble Retail, Barnes & Noble College and Nook Digital, LLC, and also served on the Board of Directors.
+Michael P. Huseby is Chairman and CEO of Barnes & Noble Education, Inc. He was previously Chief Executive Officer for Barnes & Noble, Inc., and also served on the Board of Directors.
 Previously, Mr. Huseby was President of Barnes & Noble and Chief Executive Officer of Nook Digital, and before that Chief Financial Officer of Barnes & Noble.
 Prior to that, Mr. Huseby had a distinguished career in the media communications industry holding key executive roles at Cablevision Systems Corporation, Charter Communications, Inc., and AT&T Broadband.
 In addition, he spent 23 years at Arthur Andersen as a Global Equity Partner.
+He has served on the Board of Directors of Cablevision and Charter, and presently serves on the boards of Commerce Hub, Inc. and Mediamorph Corporation.
 Mr. Huseby holds a degree in Business Administration from the Leeds School at the University of Colorado at Boulder.

 Eugene M. Lang